nawawi/docket-cache/readme.txt

 Kindly do manually remove wp-content/object-cache.php and wp-content/cache/docket-cache if an error occurs during updates.
 Thanks.

 == Changelog ==
+= 20.07.19 =

+This is an improved version based on previous releases.

+- Automatically enable object cache when plugin activate.
+- Delay caching object when installing drop-in file.
+- Sorting option by first and last line at cache log page.
+- Prevent fatal error at drop-in file.

-- Please refer to [Github Repo](https://github.com/nawawi/docket-cache/releases) to view changelog.
+* Kindly refer to [Github Repo](https://github.com/nawawi/docket-cache/releases) for details.
-- Kindly do manually remove wp-content/object-cache.php and wp-content/cache/docket-cache if an error occurs during updates.
+* Please do manually remove wp-content/object-cache.php and wp-content/cache/docket-cache if an error occurs during updates.
 Thanks.